Concept Transfer Learning for Adaptive Language Understanding: Conclusion

-In this paper, we propose a novel semantic representation based on atomic concept trees, which are composed of combinatory concepts.
-We also present the concept transfer learning for adaptive LU on the atomic concepts level, to solve the problem of combinatory concepts extending in LU.
-The experiments on the ATIS and DSTC 2\&3 datasets show that the concept transfer learning based slot filling obtains promising results, outperforming traditional slot filling, due to the knowledge sharing of atomic concepts.
+To address data sparsity problem of language understanding (LU) task, we present a novel method of concept definition based on well-defined atomic concepts.
+We present the concept transfer learning for slot filling on the atomic concept level to solve the problem of adaptive LU.
+The experiments on the ATIS and DSTC 2\&3 datasets show our method obtains promising results and outperforms the traditional slot filling, due to the knowledge sharing of atomic concepts.

-In future work, we will investigate more advanced slot filling methods based on the atomic concepts.
-Furthermore, we want to explore more flexible semantic representation for the adaptive LU, and use it to find new semantic slot.
+The atomic concepts are constructed manually in this paper.
+In future work, we want to explore more flexible concept definition for concept transfer learning of LU.
+Moreover, we also propose a competitive method based on slot name embedding which can be extracted from the literal description of the slot name automatically.
+The experimental result shows that it lays foundation for finding a more flexible concept definition method for adaptive LU.